jashley/redstone-notebook/November 16.md

 This week, I spent a total of 3 hours outside of class working on the DSL.
 About 1 hour was getting Eclipse to be happy, the other two was spent actually coding.

 ## Post-critique summary
+Those are some really good ideas.
+I know that this will become a tree, it is just coming up with how to tree-ify programmatically that will be difficult.

 ## Post-critique reflection
+At this point, I have ideas using a program called pymclevel for constructing the stuff in Minecraft.
+The parsing problem should be easy to figure out in Scala.